elimoreh/ohNow/README.md

-Oh now!
+OhNow!
 It's the dating app of the future!

+OhNow instantly starts a webchat between matched pairs...no more long response times and conversations dragging on for weeks.
+The future of dating apps is faster and instant.
+Feel free to check out the app

 ## Stack
 - Front-End: React Native & Objective C